mlswg/mls-protocol/draft-ietf-mls-protocol.md

 form of attack, it is RECOMMENDED that all MLS messages be carried over a secure transport such as TLS {{?RFC8446}} or QUIC {{?RFC9000}}.

-## Confidentiality of the Group Secrets
+## Confidentiality of Group Secrets

 Group secrets are partly derived from the output of a ratchet tree.
 Ratchet trees work by assigning each member of the group to a leaf in the tree and maintaining the following property: the private key of a node in the tree is known only to members of the group that are assigned a leaf in the node's subtree.
-This is called the *ratchet tree invariant* and it makes it possible to encrypt to all group members except one, with a number of ciphertexts that is logarithmic in the number of group members.
+This is called the *tree invariant*, and it makes it possible to encrypt to all group members except one, with a number of ciphertexts that is logarithmic in the number of group members.

 The ability to efficiently encrypt to all members except one allows members to be securely removed from a group.
-It also allows a member to rotate their keypair such that the old private key can no longer be used to decrypt new messages.
+It also allows a member to rotate their key pair such that the old private key can no longer be used to decrypt new messages.

 ## Confidentiality of Sender Data